 "If you don’t have time to put in A LOT of effort to socialize, train, and meet the biological needs of this breed, then you should look at another breed suited to your lifestyle."
 (Lindsey)

 "Be ready to be active!
 And be ready to be frustrated.
 The first year is going to be a challenge as you get to know each other and establish boundaries.
-But once you get past the hard part, the German Shepherd will love you more than anyone else ever will."
+Remember, they're cold-weather breeds, so be prepared for outdoor activities year-round.
+But once you get past the hard part, the German Shepherd will love you more than anyone else ever will.
+They truly become affectionate family dogs with the right care and training."
 (Samantha)

 "You need to have an active lifestyle and be willing to find activities that are mentally stimulating for your dog to provide sufficient exercise.
-Be willing to commit to training early on and reinforce training routinely to avoid undesirable behaviors."
+Be willing to commit to training early on and reinforce training routinely to avoid undesirable behaviors.
+Incorporate enrichment activities to keep their minds sharp."
 (Kaitlyn)

 "Research positive reinforcement and use it daily to prevent bad habits and create good ones.
-Spend lots of time working their mind AND body, not just their body."
+Spend lots of time working their mind AND body, not just their body.
+As one of the most recognizable breeds, it's important to train them well to be good ambassadors for the breed."
 (Leah)

-The average lifespan of a German Shepherd Dog is typically between 9 - 13 years years.
+The average lifespan of a German Shepherd Dog, a popular AKC breed, is typically between 9 - 13 years.

 An adult German Shepherd Dog weighs between 50 - 90 lbs pounds and stands between 22 - 26 in tall.